DavidKielty1/csharp-playground/SETUP HELP.md

 Extending User Identity
 Adding DateTime extension to calculate age
 .Generating seed data
-.Repository pattern
+.Repository pattern -
+.
+Pros: minimizes duplicate query logic, decouples application for persistence framework (db), DB queries are centralized rather than scattered throughout app.
+Promotes testability, can easily mock the IRepository relative to DBContext.
+.
+Cons: Abstraction of an abstraction.
+Each root entity should have it's own entity => more code.
+Also need to implement Unit of Work pattern to control transactions.
 Creating a repository
-.Automapper - adding and usage
+.Automapper - adding and usage - tool to help map selected entity properties to EntityDto.
 .Automapper config
 .AutoMapper queryable extensions
 Updating users controller